 The presence of some fragile blood vessels inside the wall of your colon or any part of your gut track can lead to bloody stool.
 The conditions usually have no symptoms except for bloody stool or vomiting of blood (if the angiodysplasia is inside the stomach.

-The condition is diagnosed by colonoscopy and treated also endoscopically by laser coagulation and rarely needs surgery.
+The condition is diagnosed by colonoscopy and endoscopically treated by laser coagulation and rarely needs surgery.

 A rare condition where there are multiple sacs in the wall of your colon.
 These sacs can get inflamed (diverticulitis) and cause bloody stool.
-Condition is usually diagnosed by colonoscopy.
+The condition is usually diagnosed by colonoscopy.

 Gastritis and peptic ulcers are commonly associated with IBS.
-Bleeding from ulcer in the wall of your stomach or duodenum will cause vomiting of blood (hematemesis) or passage of blackish stool which is digested blood (melena).
+Bleeding from an ulcer in the wall of your stomach or duodenum will cause vomiting of blood (hematemesis) or passage of blackish stool, which is digested blood (melena).